IS IT DIZZINESS OR VERTIGO?

-The Dix-Hallpike maneuver can differentiate an inner ear problem specifically as different types of BPPV cause different eye movements and elicit symptoms of dizziness during a 45-degree head turn for at least 30 seconds.
+BPPV comes on quickly, causing disorientation and stumbling; some even fall out of bed.
+Most episodes last about a minute and recur over a period of a few days or weeks.
+The Dix-Hallpike manoeuvre can differentiate an inner ear problem specifically as different types of BPPV cause different eye movements and elicit symptoms of dizziness during a 45-degree head turn for at least 30 seconds.

 The Head impulse is used as certain rapid eye movements can indicate a problem in the semicircular canals of the inner ear.

 The Romberg test may show how vision will compensate for the loss of position sense as sway or fall can occur with eyes closed